Srijancse-zz/Srijancse.github.io/_posts/2017-04-27-collaborative-editing.markdown

 If you know how real-time collaborative editing works, then you may know that handling concurrent editing in multi user environment gracefully is very challenging.
 However, a few simple concepts can simplify this problem.
 The main challenge, as mentioned, with collaborative editing is the concurrency control [**concurrent edits**] to the document are not commutative.
 This needs to be causally ordered before applying either by undoing history, or by transforming the operations [**operational transformation**] before applying them to make them seem commutative.

-### Client - Server [OT] Approach to Collaborative Editing

-Choosing a Client-Server architecture will allow scouting a large number of clients without actually complicating the environment.
-Also, there will be a single system which holds the source of truth i.e. the server, so even if the clients crash/go offline for a long time, we can go back to the server and fetch the document easily.

-This source of truth also forces the client to wait for the server to **acknowledge** the operation that the client has just sent which would mean that the client always stays on the server's OT path.
-This would help in keeping a single history of operations without actually having to keep a mirror of the state for each client that is connected.
-That would eventually mean the number of clients that are connected to the server would have only one single copy of the document on the server.

 ### Bringing Latency into action

 Introducing latency between the client and server is where the problems arise.
 Latency in a collaborative editor introduces the possibility of version conflicts.
 Here, where, I said Operational Transformation will come into action.